Rio de Janeiro Class

 In Maths there will be an increased focus on shape, space and measure.
 We will look at sorting into collections, this may include one step sorting into colours, shapes, sizes, patterns or increase to two step sorting for example, big blue, small red, yellow 3d shapes, blue 2d shapes.
 We will then progress onto fractions around the time of Pancake Day where we will find half of a pancake or half of the amount of toppings to go on top of our pancakes.
 If we are lucky, we may also make pizzas and look at halving these.

 There is going to be a big emphasis on baking and cooking this half term as traditional tales, pancake day and Easter lend themselves nicely to this.
 Whilst cooking, we will look in depth at hygiene, self-care and weighing as well as the consistency and change in textures.

 Addition and subtraction will be explored in everyday contexts, during registration, while collecting snack and when voting for our favourite books for example, however we will also continue using objects and Numicon to count with to find amounts as well as developing the use of number lines and simple mental maths.

 This next half term in RE we will explore one of the big questions the children have already been asking, ‘How did Jesus die?’ and ‘Where is he now?’.
 The lead up to Easter has lots of stories and activities to help understand why we celebrate the occasion, what happens next in the Christian story and the symbolism of some of the well-known traditions and objects seen around this time.
-We will also celebrate Mother’s day and the start of Spring time.
+We will also celebrate Mother’s Day and the start of Spring.